Key Features of Peace and Power Decision Building:

 What Decision Building is Not:

 - Decision Building is not consensus or compromise.
-Instead of everyone simply agreeing to “go along,” everyone instead agrees that the decision is the best “fit” with the group’s values, and satisfied that any minority opinions have been respectfully considered and used to shape this decision, or the group’s future actions, or both.
+Instead of everyone simply agreeing to “go along,” everyone instead affirms (without resentment or hostility) that the decision is the best “fit” with the group’s values, and satisfied that any minority opinions have been respectfully considered and used to shape this decision, or the group’s future actions, or both.

 - Decision Building is not the outcome of a vote, where a majority opinion dismisses the minority view.
 Very few decisions reflect a complete agreement.
 But using Peace and Power Decision Building, everyone does understand the wisdom of the decision reached for the group, feels included in the process, and knows that minority viewpoints will continue to be addressed as the group moves forward.